 The London Underground is brilliant!
 OK, so it’s a little expensive, weekend engineering works are infuriating and I’m definitely biased. but trust me, it really is brilliant.
+This complete guide to London Underground will help you overcome some of the trickier elements of travelling on the tube.

-It is, however, a complex world of unspoken rules, and if you break them, you know about it.
+It is, a complex world of unspoken rules, and if you break them, you know about it.
 If it is your first visit to London, or you’ve been a few times and you want to feel like a local when using Transport For London, here is my ultimate guide to etiquette on “The Tube”.

 The first, and most important thing you need to know is: The Tube is fast.
 Not the trains necessarily, but everything else.